bignall/grunt-ncftp-push/README.md

 The `ncftp_watch` sub-task of the `watch` task is a typical `watch` task.

 You should include `atBegin: true` so that the `ncftp_watch` command runs when `grunt watch` first starts up.
-This sets up the watchers to catch the changed files, and start it up if there are already changed files (there shouldn't be at this point, so the `ncftp_push:watch` task won't run at this point).
+This sets up the watchers to catch the changed files and add them to the queue, and start it up if there are already changed files (there shouldn't be at this point, so the `ncftp_push:watch` task won't run at this point).
 If you don't set `atBegin` to true the watchers will start up the first time the `ncftp_watch` task is run, but any changed files that came before that run will not be uploaded.

 `spawn` must be set to false.
 The `ncftp_watch` task must run in the same process as the `watch` task so that it can capture `watch` events and internal `ncftp_start` and `ncftp_finish` events emmitted by the `ncftp_push` task.